tefrederick/tefrederick/README.md

 - 👋 Hi, I’m @tefrederick
-- 👀 I’m interested in developing my coding skills.
+- 👀 I’m always interested in developing my coding skills.
-- 🌱 I’m currently learning Drupal 9.
-- 💞️ I’m looking to collaborate on projects in the future.
 - 📫 How to reach me by email from my profile.

 <!---